lopezator/migrator/README.md

 ### Erm...
 Where are the ID's of the migrations to know their order? 🤔

 In order to avoid problems with different identifiers, ID collisions, etc... the order of the migrations is just the order being passed to the migrator.

-However, including a reference of you election to the migration name like: '1 - First migration', '2 - Second migration' a timestamp, or whatever sortable/recognizable for you is strongly recommended.

 ### Wait... no down migrations? 😱